Turin–Lyon high-speed railway: Traffic predictions on Frejus and Mont-Blanc corridors

-Promoters of the new line predict that it will about double rail traffic on the Modane corridor compared to the reference scenario (see table above).
-Traffic predictions of even the early traffic of major rail infrastructures are however intrinsically uncertain, with well-known examples of both overestimates (e.g. the Channel tunnel) and underestimates (e.g. the TGV Est).

-Anyway, some experts disagree with the necessity for a new line connecting France and Italy on the Modane corridor, quoting wide margins for increase in traffic on the old line.
-Rather than as a natural consequence of faster transit times and a lower price for freight shipping (due to reduced energy use thanks to a much flatter profile, but without necessarily taking into account the full construction cost of the new line), they propose to increase rail traffic by coupling additional renovation of the existing rail infrastructure with sufficiently high financial incentives for rail transport and/or sufficiently heavy tolls and taxes on road transport.
-The political realism of such taxes is however questionable, as France demonstrated in 2013 when its government withdrew a much smaller trucking ecotax after the trucking industry initiated extensive riots (see Bonnets Rouges).
+Promoters of the new line predict that it will about double rail traffic on the Modane corridor compared to the reference scenario.
+Traffic predictions of even the early traffic of major rail infrastructures are intrinsically uncertain, with well-known examples of overestimates (e.g. the Channel tunnel) and underestimates (e.g. the TGV Est).
+Some experts disagree with the necessity for a new line connecting France and Italy on the Modane corridor, quoting wide margins for increase in traffic on the old line.
+Rather than as a natural consequence of faster transit times and a lower price for freight shipping (due to reduced energy use thanks to a much flatter profile, but without necessarily taking into account the full construction cost of the new line), they propose to increase rail traffic by coupling additional renovation of the existing rail infrastructure with sufficiently high financial incentives for rail transport or sufficiently heavy tolls and taxes on road transport.
+The political realism of such taxes is questionable, as the French government demonstrated in 2013 when it withdrew a much smaller trucking ecotax when faced by extensive riots initiated by the trucking industry as part of the Bonnets Rouges movement.
 A 2018 study made this specific controversy much less relevant by finding that the existing line actually is close to saturation.
 This is primarily because updated safety regulations on train crossings in single-tube tunnels have significantly reduced its maximum allowed capacity.
-The construction of a brand-new line will also allow higher safety standards, and it will make the older infrastructure fully available for regional and suburban services, which is an important consideration near the congested Turin node.
+The brand-new line will also meet higher safety standards, and it will make the older infrastructure fully available for regional and suburban services, which is an important consideration near the congested Turin node.